thecrazymage/temp_sdst/README.md

 ## Benchmark on Objaverse subset

-To generate textures for the Objaverse objects as was proposed in Text2Tex paper, you need:
+To generate textures for the Objaverse objects as was proposed in Text2Tex paper, you need to run this commands from the root of your directory:
 1) download Blender 3.3.21
 ```.bash
 ./bash/download_blender.sh